-Award season, much like Moira Rose is one of our favorite seasons of the year, and we’re once again staring at nominations with plethora of emotions wondering if we will ever be satisfied with all the picks.
-Why do we care so much is the big question?
+Award season, much like Moira Rose is one of our favorite seasons of the year, and we’re once again staring at Golden Globes 2021 nominations with a plethora of emotions wondering if we will ever be satisfied with all the picks.
+Why do we care so much is the big question.
 We are still pretty jazzed about some as per usual, but there is a whole lot of what on earth (?) we are still trying to work through.

 The most unsurprising part of the nominations is 2020’s greatest surprise and thrill–Apple TV’s Ted Lasso.
 We have been screaming about this show from the rooftops trying to get everyone and their mothers to watch it because it is just the type of wholesome content that is needed these days.
 And we’ll bet that it takes the win, too!
 Or at least we hope because the series deserves it.
 Ted Lasso is a gift and before the awards, do yourselves a favor by watching the one thing that is bound to heal your heart from all the terrors that have occurred this year.

 BEST PERFORMANCE BY AN ACTOR IN A TELEVISION SERIES – MUSICAL OR COMEDY is full of some greats, Ted Lasso’s Jason Sudeikis, Schitt’s Creek’s Eugene Levy, Black Monday’s Don Cheadle and Ramy’s Ramy Youseff.
 And in the same fashion as the 2020 Emmy awards, we are going to say Eugene Levy has a pretty solid chance at the win and although Sudeikis’ performance was exceptional as Ted Lasso, voters might favor Levy’s curtain call as Johnny Rose.
 Either way, the contenders are pretty great and either one would be a joy to see.